Schubert puzzles and integrability II: multiplying motivic Segre classes: Geometric interpretation of puzzles

 where $(-M)$ denotes $M$ with the symplectic form negated. \junk{ Two morphisms $M \xrightarrow L N \xrightarrow{L'} P$ are composable only when $L\times P$ intersects $M\times L'$ transversely inside $M\times N\times P$.
 In that case, the composition (denoted $L' \circ L$) is the projection to $M\times P$ of $(L\times P) \cap (M\times L')$. } This ``category'' was introduced in \cite{weinstein} and has seen much development since then, e.g. \cite{wehrheimwoodward,weinstein2,weinstein3}.
 Note that it again enjoys a transpose.

-Call a relation $L \subseteq M\times N$ a \defn{reduction} if $L \to M$ is an immersion and $L \to N$ is a submersion (which can only happen when $\dim M \geq \dim N$).
+The dimension of $L$ is the average of the dimensions of $M$ and $N$.
+When $\dim M \geq \dim N$, we might expect the projection $L\to M$ to be an immersion and $L\to N$ to be a submersion; when these hold we call the Lagrangian relation $L \subseteq M\times N$ a \defn{reduction}.
 The transpose of such an $L$ is called a \defn{co-reduction}. \junk{ Using the trivial bijection

 based on $M\times N \iso N\times M$, we can reverse the conditions, in which case $L$ is So $N$ carries two bundles: the subbundle $ker\ T(L\to N) \leq TL$ and the normal bundle $N_L N$.
 Is there a relation between them, in our examples?
 I guess in symplectic reduction the normal bundle is always trivial, and the subbundle is trivial, at least for abelian group actions.
 The normal bundle to $N$ in $M\times L$ is $T^* N$, but I'm not sure how that relates to these two bundles.}